 - Allows you to visualize data graphically

 - It’s easier to analyse trends and patterns using charts in MS Excel

 - Easy to interpret compared to data in cells

 Step by step example of creating charts in Excel

-In this tutorial, we are going to create a simple column chart that will display the sold quantities against the sales year.
+In this tutorial, we are going to plot a simple column chart that will display the sold quantities against the sales year.
 Below are the steps to create chart in MS Excel:

 - Open Excel